History of Spain: Political and military balance

 The Spanish Republican government moved to Valencia, to escape Madrid, which was under siege by the Nationalists.
-It had some military strength in the Air Force and Navy, but it had lost nearly all of the regular Army.
-After opening the arsenals to give rifles, machine guns and artillery to local militias, it had little control over the Loyalist ground forces.
+It had some military strength in the Air Force and Navy, but it had lost nearly all of the Army.
+After opening the arsenals to arm local militias, it had little control over the Loyalist ground forces.
 Republican diplomacy proved ineffective, with only two useful allies, the Soviet Union and Mexico.
 Britain, France and 27 other countries had agreed to an arms embargo on Spain, and the United States went along.
 Nazi Germany and Fascist Italy both signed that agreement, but ignored it and sent supplies and vital help, including a powerful air force under German command, the Condor Legion.
 Tens of thousands of Italians arrived under Italian command.
 Portugal supported the Nationalists, and allowed the trans-shipment of supplies to Franco's forces.
 The Soviets sold tanks and other armaments for Spanish gold, and sent well-trained officers and political commissars.
 It organized the mobilization of tens of thousands of mostly communist volunteers from around the world, who formed the International Brigades.